Yes, no problem!

 Websites > General Questions

 A website alias allows you to have more than one domain name pointing to your web site.
 For example, if your domain is xyz.com you can also point xyz.net , xyz.org or xyz.ca to your main site.
-To s

 Websites > General Questions